 'PROGRAM MODE, ON/OFF TO EXIT': This message appears across the entire screen when entering the 'PROGRAM' mode by pressing the 'ZERO' button within 1 second after pressing the 'OFF' button.
-We strongly recommend that EXPERIENCED USERS refer to section 6.3 before attempting to use this mode.
-Press 'ZERO' to select through the list of changeable 'MENU' screens.
-Press 'SIGNAL' to 'SELECT' the digit or line to be changed.
-Press 'INTEGRATE' to 'INCREMENT' the digit or line that has been selected.
-Press 'HOLD' to 'ENTER' a change permanently in the detector EEPROM.
+Please refer to section 6.3 before attempting to use this mode.

+Pressing 'HOLD' will 'ENTER' a change permanently in the detector EEPROM.
 All changes, whether 'ENTERed' or not, appear as a temporary change in the RAM.
 Press 'ON/OFF' to 'EXIT' this mode at any time.